BOM-98/project_1/README.md

 ### Manual Testing

     - For each new page implementation
-        - every page link was checked to make sure they redirected to the correct source
+        - every page link was checked to make sure they redirected to the correct source.
-        - every element was checked to make sure they were sized correctly and resized as expected with different screen dimensions
+        - every element was checked to make sure they were sized correctly and resized as expected with different screen dimensions.
-        - external links were checked to make sure they opened a new tab and directed to the correct source
+        - external links were checked to make sure they opened a new tab and directed to the correct source.
-        - forms were checked for defensive coding (field validation, error message for wrong input and mandatory fields) and correct submission redirects to the thank you page
+        - forms were checked for defensive coding (field validation, error message for wrong input and mandatory fields) and correct submission redirects to the thank you page.
-        - compatibility tests were done for different browsers
+        - compatibility tests were done for different browsers.
-    - I received additional manual testing help on the #peer-code-review channel to make sure all links and javascript functions worked as intended
+    - I received additional manual testing help on the #peer-code-review channel to make sure all links and javascript functions worked as intended.

 ## Deployment

 -   The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-    -   Before deployment I edited my working directory using Visual Studio Code Remote Explorer.
+    -   Before deployment, I edited my working directory using Visual Studio Code Remote Explorer.
-    - I added my files to the staging area using the 'git add .' command in the terminal
+    - I added my files to the staging area using the 'git add .' command in the terminal.
     - Once files were added to the staging area, I committed my files using 'git commit -m 'my message'.
     - Once my changes had been committed, I pushed the changes to the remote repository using 'git push' in the terminal.
-    - In the GitHub repository, navigate to the Settings tab
+    - In the GitHub repository, navigate to the Settings tab.
-    -   From the source section drop-down menu, select the Master Branch
+    -   From the source section drop-down menu, select the Master Branch.
-    -   Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+    -   Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful .deployment.

 The live link can be found [here](https://bom-98.github.io/project_1/).